Pilates with an Ostomy and Hernia: Seeking Advice

 Juuust_James

 I would talk to your doctor first before a consultation with the Pilates instructor.
-That person is likely to be trained in basic physical therapy only, and a hernia is a serious and very difficult, often frustrating injury to overcome for anyone.
-And someone with an ostomy, it's even increasingly difficult, having had their abdominal cavity opened up.
-From what I've read from those who have had them, exercise that involves a lot of bending at the waist and twisting is not recommended at all when you have a hernia, especially if you've had it repaired.
+That person is likely trained in basic physical therapy only, and a hernia is a serious, very difficult, and often frustrating injury to overcome for anyone, and for someone with an ostomy, it's even more difficult having had their abdominal cavity opened up.
+From what I've read from those having them, exercise that involves a lot of bending at the waist and twisting is not recommended at all when you have a hernia, especially if you've had it repaired.

 Gray Logo for MeetAnOstoMate